matyasf/particle-benchmark/README.md

 How to build
 ------------

+Manually
+---
+Just add Starling as a dependency.
+Make sure that you make a release build and you use the -inline compiler argument

+With Gradle
+---

 Make sure you have Java 8 installed

 Specify your certificates/mobile provision location and its name and password in the build.gradle file.